I hear it all the time - "There's just no way to avoid the chemicals, so why bother?".

 So how can you live well in this crazy chemical world?

-Here are my top 5 tips (and I practice them myself) to minimise your exposure to toxic chemicals, and lessen the burden on your body and our environment:
+Here are my top 5 tips to minimise your exposure to toxic chemicals, and lessen the burden on your body and the environment:

 These are not marketing words; this is the way food was meant to be.
 Real, uncontaminated, grown within the right seasons for the right amount of time, attended to with care and produced within a whole system that works together to benefit each part.
 Eating organically is not jumping on a bandwagon - it's the way your body was designed to be nourished.
 By choosing organic you are minimising your exposure to pesticides, herbicides and genetically modified organisms (GMOs) which have a serious impact on your health (including messing with your gut bacteria in a serious way).
 Eating food that you were designed to eat will go a long way to minimising your risk of cancer, mental health disorders, diabetes, respiratory problems, skin disorders and much more, as well as helping to restore soils and take a more nurturing approach to animal farming.